Costin Petrescu (musician): Music and preparation for architecture

-By the time he turned five, Costin caught the attention of the renowned drummer and musician Sergiu Malagamba, a friend of the family, who predicted a great future in music for the little boy.
+By the time he turned five, Costin caught the attention of the drummer and musician Sergiu Malagamba, a friend of the family, who predicted a great future in music for the little boy.
 His mother, member of a well known choir in Bucharest, never stopped to inspire and encouraged him.
 His music teacher from high school also recognised the talent and supported the purchase of a real set of drums.
 Soon after, Costin joined the 60s rock group The Pioneers.

 In 1964, the year of the Tokyo Olympics, The Pioneers became Olympic'64 and the new band quickly established itself with the music fans due to numerous engagements in clubs, concert halls and the Romanian Television.
 By now Costin greatly developed his drumming capabilities and together with the guitarist Picky Inglessis and his childhood friend Dorin Liviu Zaharia, nicknamed Chubby due to his style that resembled Chubby Checker, they started to write original music.
 The two rock operas that came out of this collaboration, the Dodecameron of the White Fire and Karma Kaliyuga made history at the Pop-Rock Music Festival organised by the Faculty of Architecture in Bucharest.
 The communist officials were not impressed with that kind of theatrics and the festival was banned for many years.

 Meanwhile, Costin attended the Faculty of Architecture Ion Mincu.
 As he entered the 4th year of studies the band called it quits, but Costin immediately joined another established rock group, Phoenix from Timișoara.

 With Phoenix, Costin climbed up the pop-rock ladder.
 The hard work was rewarded by sold-out concerts in Romania and abroad.
 Three vinyl records, of which two LPs and one Single were produced during this period and the band was invited at music festivals in Bratislava (Czech Republic) and Sopot (Poland).
 The band is now notorious in Romania but Costin wants something else and he begins a love affair with jazz and other musical forms, listening to Weather Report, Blood Sweet and Tears, Frank Zappa, Miles Davis, John Coltrane or Sun Ra.

 At the Bucharest university, Costin had the chance to study the great Le Corbusier, to which he attached himself as a "fan" and a disciple.
 He travels frequently to Timișoara but the distance between the two cities is somewhat diminished by the tenacity with which he balances the two primordial arts needed in order to express himself.